 5.1.
-SPLITTING TENILE STRENGTH TEST
+COMPRESSIVE STRENGTH TEST

-Splitting tensile strength (STS) test was conducted on the specimens for all the mixes at different curing periods as per IS 5816 (1999).
+Compressive strength test was conducted on the cylindrical specimens for all the mixes at different curing periods as per IS 516 (1991).
 Three cylindrical specimens of size 150 mm x 300 mm were cast and tested for each age and each mix.
-The load was applied gradually till the failure of the specimen occurs.
-The maximum load applied was then noted.
-Length and cross-section of the specimen was measured.
-The splitting tensile strength (fct) was calculated as follows:
+The compressive strength (f'c) of the specimen was calculated by dividing the maximum load applied to the specimen by the cross-sectional area of the specimen.